nf-core/hic/README.md

 This pipeline is based on the
 [HiC-Pro workflow](https://github.com/nservant/HiC-Pro).
-It was designed to process Hi-C data from raw fastq files (paired-end Illumina data) to normalized contact maps.
+It was designed to process Hi-C data from raw FastQ files (paired-end Illumina data) to normalized contact maps.
 The current version supports most protocols, including digestion protocols as well as protocols that do not require restriction enzymes such as DNase Hi-C.